 During their travels through western Europe (1763-1768) and in Italy (1769-1773), the Mozarts collected souvenirs of the people they met, and the cities, monuments, churches, palaces, natural wonders and tourist sites they visited.
-In part these souvenirs served to remind them later of their journeys—to evoke memories of where they had been and who they had met—and in part they were intended to be shown to friends and acquaintances where they had been and to supplement their descriptions of those people and places with visual imagery and objects.
+In part these souvenirs served to remind them later of their journeys—to evoke memories of where they had been and who they had met—and in part they were intended to be shown to friends and acquaintances to supplement their descriptions of the people and places they had seen with visual imagery and objects.

 - Vesuvius hasn`t given me the pleasure of burning or, rather, spitting